openvinotoolkit/openvino/docs/ops/arithmetic/Divide_1.md

   * **Range of values**:
     * *none* - no auto-broadcasting is allowed, all input shapes must match,
     * *numpy* - numpy broadcasting rules, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md),
-    * *pdpd* - PaddlePaddle-style implicit broadcasting, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md).
+    * *paddle* - PaddlePaddle-style implicit broadcasting, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md).
   * **Type**: string
   * **Default value**: "numpy"
   * **Required**: *no*